 Sample units of study include child growth and development, child assessment, child-centered environments, program planning and scheduling, guided play, guided nutrition, management of center operations, teacher, parent and community relationships, guiding exceptional children, guidance of young children.

-We have articulation agreements with Herkimer County Community College, Jefferson County Community College, Mohawk Valley Community College, SUNY Cobleskill and SUNY Canton.
+We have articulation agreements with Fulton-Montgomery Community College, Herkimer Community College, Jefferson County Community College, Mohawk Valley Community College, SUNY Canton and SUNY Cobleskill.

-Teacher at the Charles H. Bohlen Technical Center:
+Instructor at the Charles H. Bohlen, Jr. Technical Center: